w3c/wai-bcase/index.md

 The case was heard in the U. S. District Court of the Southern District of Florida, Case No. 16-23020.
 Winn-Dixie is a regional chain of grocery stores, some of which maintain pharmacies.
-The blind plaintiff was Juan Carlos Gil who shopped at the store in person but was unable to access the website for such information as the store locator, coupons, store events and specials.
+The blind plaintiff shopped at the store in person but was unable to access the website for such information as the store locator, coupons, store events and specials.
 The historic suit was the first trial in the history of the ADA about the accessibility of a public accommodation’s website.
-Winn-Dixie asked the court to dismiss the suit based on their contention that a website is not a public accommodation covered by Title III of the ADA.
-The court deemed otherwise, allowed the plaintiff to recover attorney fee and issued the following:
+The court allowed the plaintiff to recover attorney fees and:

--   The court concluded that due to the link between the website and Winn-Dixie Stores, Title III of the ADA, applicable to “Public Accommodations,” did in fact apply in this situation.
+-   Concluded that due to the link between the website and Winn-Dixie Stores, Title III of the ADA, applicable to “Public Accommodations,” did in fact apply in this situation.
 -   Required that the website be made accessible to “*individuals with